nikol-figalova/HuFa_Ulm_EEG/README.md

-# How to EEG in a Driving Simulator
+# EEG in HuFa Driving Simulator: Recommendations & Resources

-This repository serves as a source of materials to conduct EEG and ERP experiments in the driving simulator at the Department of Human Factors, Ulm University, Germany.
+This repository is a source of materials for EEG and ERP experiments in the driving simulator at the Department of Human Factors, Ulm University, Germany.
 All the information provided here is without warranty and is intended for educational and research purposes.
-Feel free to modify the contact information, protocols, or any other details to better fit your specific requirements.
+Feel free to modify the contact information, protocols, or other details to fit your specific requirements better.
 Thanks to everyone who contributed to this collection of recommendations and guidelines for conducting and analyzing EEG experiments in our driving simulator in any way (analysis scripts, SILAB code, materials, and writing support for this manual), especially:
 - Dr. Julian Elias Reiser
 - Dr. Jürgen Pichen
 - Dr. Philipp Hock